coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 using the skill selected.

 **Notes:** This bonus stacks with the divine rank bonus deities normally receive on checks.
-If the selected skill is related to the deity's portfolio, add the deity's rank to the maximum DC for a free action.
+If the selected skill is related to the deity’s portfolio, add the deity’s rank to the maximum DC for a free action.

 A deity can have this ability multiple times, choosing a different skill each time.